XPRNetwork/grant-framework/applications/BlastPad.md

 - **Costs:** 3200 USD

 to include the BlastPad website and framework with a professional, modern, cutting-edge design
-•	Complete front end with BlastPad home page and the 3 other domains integrated and stand alone
++ Complete front end with BlastPad home page and the 3 other domains integrated and stand alone
-•	Log into Proton blockchain integrated
++ Log into Proton blockchain integrated

 Milestone 1 to be considered complete when the website with menu and integrated pages complete with UI/UX reviews.

+---
-- **Milestone:** 1a
+- **Milestone:** 2
 - **Estimated duration:** 30 - 45 days
 - **FTE:**  1
-- **Costs:** 3200 USD
+- **Costs:** 10,000 USD

-to include the BlastPad website and framework with a professional, modern, cutting-edge design
-•	Complete front end with BlastPad home page and the 3 other domains integrated and stand alone
-•	Log into Proton blockchain integrated
+to include $8000 development for AirDropper Pro and $2000 in advertising (4 weeks at $500 per week in sponsored Twitter ads with an emphasis to bring devs into the chain and use our airdropping platform)
++ AirDropper Pro Site is complete in Milestone 1a
++ Both AirDrop types to function
++ All testing complete
++ UI / UX complete
++ Smart Contract integrations complete
+Milestone 2 to be considered complete when the domain https://airdropperpro.com/ is fully functional and tested.

+---
+- **Milestone:** 3
+- **Estimated duration:** 30 - 45 days
+- **FTE:**  1
+- **Costs:** $4,500 for development only (No advertisement)

++ Token Creation platform is complete in Milestone 1b
++ All smart contracts complete
++ UI/ UX complete
++ Front end and back end complete and functioning as intended.
-Milestone 1 to be considered complete when the website with menu and integrated pages complete with UI/UX reviews.
+Milestone 3 to be considered complete when the domain https://tokencreate.io/ is fully functional and tested.

+---
-- **Milestone:** 2
+- **Milestone:** 4
-- **Estimated duration:** 1 month
+- **Estimated duration:** 60 - 90 days
 - **FTE:**  2
-- **Costs:** 12,000 USD
+- **Costs:** 10000 USD

-to include $8,000 in development costs and $4,000 in advertising, with emphasis on Proton Blockchain
-0a: Completion and full testing of the UX / UI with an example website online.
-0b: Proton Webauth integration is complete and functionable with all 5 escrow types without requiring all to be installed.
-0c: Complete the separation and independent operation of the 5 escrow types such that they are installable independently.
-0d: Create installer script to lower the bar for installation by developers.
-Milestone 2 to be considered complete when all 5 escrow modules have been split and are running independently, and are open source, with full documentation, available to the public.

-Milestone 1a:
-Estimated duration: 30-45 running concurrently with Milestone 1
-FTE: 2
-Costs: $10,000 to include $8000 development for AirDropper Pro and $2000 in advertising (4 weeks at $500 per week in sponsored Twitter ads with an emphasis to bring devs into the chain and use our airdropping platform)
-•	AirDropper Pro Site is complete in Milestone 1a
-•	Both AirDrop types to function
-•	All testing complete
-•	UI / UX complete
-•	Smart Contract integrations complete
-Milestone 1a to be considered complete when the domain https://airdropperpro.com/ is fully functional and tested.

-Milestone 1b:
-Estimated duration: 30-45 days running concurrently with Milestone 1
-FTE: 1
-Costs: $4,500 for development only (No advertisement)
-•	Token Creation platform is complete in Milestone 1b
-•	All smart contracts complete
-•	UI/ UX complete
-•	Front end and back end complete and functioning as intended.
-Milestone 1b to be considered complete when the domain https://tokencreate.io/ is fully functional and tested.

-Milestone 2:
-Estimated Duration: 60-90 days (30-60 days from Milestone 1 completion)
-FTE: 2
-Cost: $10,000 USD: to include $8,000 in development costs and $2,000 in advertising (4 weeks at $500 per week in sponsored Twitter ads with an emphasis to bring devs into the chain and use our staking platform for their tokens) Our advertisements will emphasize development on Proton Blockchain and the ease of use of the chain and the staking platform.
+to include $8,000 in development costs and $2,000 in advertising (4 weeks at $500 per week in sponsored Twitter ads with an emphasis to bring devs into the chain and use our staking platform for their tokens) Our advertisements will emphasize development on Proton Blockchain and the ease of use of the chain and the staking platform.
-•	Staking platform is complete
++ Staking platform is complete
-•	Bonus pool is complete
++ Bonus pool is complete
-•	UI/UX work is complete
++ UI/UX work is complete
-•	Front end and back end work complete
++ Front end and back end work complete
-•	All smart contract work is complete
++ All smart contract work is complete
 Milestone 2 to be considered complete when the domain https://dailystake.io/ is fully functional and tested.

-Milestone 3:
+---
+- **Milestone:** 5
+- **Estimated duration:** 60 - 90 days
+- **FTE:** 2
+- **Costs:** 37700 USD

-Milestone 3 is strictly an advertisement reimbursement.
+Milestone 5 is strictly an advertisement reimbursement.
 We would like to conduct paid advertising for the first 10 “Airdrop Claims” to benefit the Proton Blockchain and to bring users into the ecosystem to participate in the airdrops.
 We are asking for $1000 per “Airdrop Claim” and this would be to cover 30 days of sponsored posts on Twitter for each of the first 10 projects that use our platform and the “Airdrop Claim” feature.
 Cost: $10,000 and paid as a reimbursement for advertising expense Total Costs for all Milestones and Breakdown:
 Development:
-•	$3,200 design work
++ $3,200 design work
-•	$8,000 Air Dropper Pro
++ $8,000 Air Dropper Pro
-•	$4,500 Token Creation
++ $4,500 Token Creation
-•	$8,000 Staking platform
++ $8,000 Staking platform
 Total development costs: $23,700
 Advertising Expense:
-•	$2,000 AirDropper Pro
++ $2,000 AirDropper Pro
-•	$2,000 Daily Stake (staking platform)
++ $2,000 Daily Stake (staking platform)
-•	$10,000 cumulative, which breaks down at $1,000 per air drop claim for the first 10 users.
++ $10,000 cumulative, which breaks down at $1,000 per air drop claim for the first 10 users.
 Must be an Air Drop “Claim” with at least a 30 day claim period.
 Total advertising expense: $14,000
 Total project cost: Development + Advertising = $37,700

 ### Future Plans